broadsage/opensource-template/CONTRIBUTING.md

 ## Contribute Code, Documentation, and More

-To contribute code, documentation, or other improvements:
+To contribute code, documentation, or other improvements, please follow these steps:

 1. Discuss your plans beforehand to ensure alignment with project goals.
 2. Check the list of open issues.
 Assign yourself an existing issue or create a new one.